fossas/spectrometer/docs/strategies/elixir.md

 ## Project Discovery

-In order to find elixir projects, we look for `mix.exs` file which specify the root of a elixir project.
-We skip `deps` and `_build` directories.
+In order to find elixir projects, we look for `mix.exs` file, which specifies the root of an elixir project.
+When we find an elixir project, we do not descend into any `deps` or `_build` subdirectories to look for more elixir projects.

 ## Analysis